 Defaults due to nonpayment of property charges were a growing problem during the first two decades of the HECM program.
-The result was bad headlines for the HECM program and losses for the FHA Mutual Mortgage Insurance (MMI) fund, which insures HECMs (see non-recourse).
-The long-term financial viability of the MMI fund is key to the long-term health of the HECM program, so FHA finally chose to tighten lending guidelines in 2014 to address the problem.
+The result was bad headlines for the HECM and losses for the FHA Mutual Mortgage Insurance Fund (MMIF), which insures HECMs.
+The long-term financial viability of the MMIF is key to the long-term viability of the HECM, so FHA decided to implement some changes to address the default problem.

-Reverse mortgage lenders are now required to more extensively analyze an applicant’s credit history and income in a process called financial assessment.
-The intent of financial assessment is to reduce defaults by making sure reverse mortgage borrowers have adequate financial resources (based on income) and have demonstrated a financial willingness (based on credit) to keep up with their financial obligations.
+Today, reverse mortgage lenders are required to more extensively analyze an applicant’s credit history and income in a process called financial assessment.
+The intent of financial assessment is to reduce defaults by ensuring that reverse mortgage borrowers have adequate financial resources (based on income) and have demonstrated a financial willingness (based on credit) to keep up with their financial obligations.